-When your child has a toothache, it’s typically a warning sign.
+When your child has a toothache, it’s typically a warning sign of something more.
 Pain happens when tooth decay hits the pulp chamber.
 The dental pulp inside a tooth contains blood vessels and nerves, so once compromised, it becomes sensitive to the pain.
 Aside from this, however, a toothache can arise for other reasons, such as:

 - Stuck food particles.
 When food gets stuck where it shouldn’t be, it can jam itself between the teeth over time.
 This action could then irritate the gums, prompting a toothache.